WE DON'T HAVE A BALANCE PROBLEM. WE HAVE AN ALIGNMENT PROBLEM.

 About 190 billion dollars per year is spent to address the psychological and physical effects of burnout.
 (Harvard Business Review)

 The concept of work-life balance has been around for years and we still haven't figured out exactly how to make it happen.
 In theory, it's a great concept, a way to have it all.
-But in practice, we can not fully separate all of the pieces of our life to put them on one side of the scale or the other.
+But in practice, it is stressful!
+But how can we fully separate all of the pieces of our life to put them on one side of the scale or the other much less keep them in balance?
 Our work, our health, our family, our friends are all integral parts of a whole person and a whole life.

 Why is this happening?